CESNET/Netopeer-GUI/README.md

 	sudo su
 	cd /var/www/netopeergui
 	php composer.phar install
+	./install-no-composer.sh
 	service httpd restart
 	service netopeerguid restart

 After that, you can run NetopeerGUI on local port :2280, so open http://localhost:2280/netopeergui Username and password is admin:pass.
 Now, you can connect to any NETCONF device.

-TODO: vagrant does not install service correctly yet, will be repaired.
-Removing problems with SElinux are in progress.
+TODO: Removing problems with SElinux are in progress.

 ## You can use Vagrant for Ubuntu too